ultra-precise/Show-Object-Properties/README.md

-Showing all the properties of any provided object ("a"),
+This script will show all the properties of any provided object ("a")

 Example:
 ```js
 var a = window; // shows all the properties of window object